Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Introduction

-The main contribution of this paper is to demonstrate that, for the case of one-dimensional quantum lattice systems, there is a systematic approach to constructing dualities.
-In particular, our formulation, which relies on \emph{tensor networks} \cite{cirac2020matrix}, explicitly provides MPOs \cite{pirvu2010matrix,haegeman2017diagonalizing} that intertwine local symmetric operators to dual local operators that are symmetric with respect to an equivalent but distinct symmetry.
+It is then natural to exploit the powerful formalism of category theory to establish protocols realizing arbitrary duality maps, between seemingly unrelated quantum Hamiltonians, in a methodical fashion.
+The main contribution of this paper is to demonstrate that, at least for the case of one-dimensional quantum lattice systems, there is a systematic approach to constructing dualities between local Hamiltonians based on fusion and module categories.
+A key consequence of our categorical approach is that it provides a \emph{classification of all possible dualities of a given model Hamiltonian} based on the classification of fusion and module categories.
+Furthermore, our formulation explicitly provides \emph{MPO intertwiners} that implement the duality at the level of the Hilbert space.
+Those MPO connect local symmetric operators to dual local operators symmetric with respect to a different realization of the symmetry.
 Explicit dual Hamiltonians can then be constructed by taking linear combinations of such symmetric operators.
-Note that we focus on the case of quantum chains, but a completely equivalent exposition is possible for the case for two-dimensional statistical mechanical models.
+While here we focus on the case of quantum chains, a completely equivalent exposition is possible for the case of two-dimensional models of classical statistical mechanics by replacing the Hamiltonian with a transfer matrix \cite{PhysRevLett.121.177203,Vanhove_2022} constructed from symmetric operators.

-In our construction dual theories are given by different choices of \emph{module categories} over the input fusion category, and these determine the microscopic degrees of freedom.
-These module categories also appear in the classification of gapped boundaries of (2+1)d topological orders \cite{kongBdries,KONG201762}, and indeed the interplay between dual quantum models and different choices of gapped boundaries has been investigated in the literature \cite{Thorngren:2019iar,PhysRev.60.252,RevModPhys.51.659, Fisher2004, RevModPhys.52.453,doi:10.1063/1.1665530,Freed:2018cec,PhysRevResearch.2.043086,PhysRevResearch.2.033417}.